 I have a passion for landscape photography.
 Please come with my wife and me as we travel to scenic places, and explore both well visited popular locations and out of the way "gems".
-Being both 50 somethings, many locations we visit require little to moderate effort to get to.
+As we're both over 60, many locations we visit require little to moderate effort to get to.
 Let us guide you to them and tell you when's the best time to either capture a great photo yourself or just take in the beauty of God's world .

 I first started my photography and travel back in 1978.
 I saved up money and bought a Pentax K1000 for my first trip to Europe.
 I was 18 and was studying conducting at the Mozarteum in Salzburg, Austria that summer.
 Equipped with a Eurail Youth Pass and a Cook's Train Timetable I traveled on the weekends and after the summer session was over.